lerebear/sizeup-action/README.md

           #
           # This input is required.
           token: "${{ secrets.GITHUB_TOKEN }}"

+          # Options that will be forwarded to `git diff` when computing the diff to evaluate with this Action.
+          #
+          # Defaults to "--ignore-space-change", which ignores lines of the
+          # diff in which the only change is to the amount of whitespace on the
+          # line.
+          git-diff-args: "--ignore-space-change"

           # Path to a YAML configuration file for this Action that is stored in
           # this repository.